Getting rising health and dental benefit costs off the books

 Current retirees, surviving spouses, and active employees who have been promised benefits in retirement are eligible to receive a buyout.
 Here’s how a buyout program works: retirees are offered a limited-time chance to receive a lump-sum cash payment in exchange for permanently opting out of health and dental benefits.
 Retirees that don’t respond to the offer by the deadline or do not wish to participate will remain covered under health and dental benefits.

-Calculating the cash settlement amount for retirees can be complicated, so it’s probably best to let your health benefit administrator to handle it.
-The lump sum payment received by each retiree is based on several factors, including existing coverage under the plan, mortality rates, and whether or not the employee has dependents covered under the plan.
+Calculating the cash settlement amount for retirees can be complicated, so it’s probably best to let your health benefits administrator handle it.
+The lump-sum payment received by each retiree is based on several factors, including existing coverage under the plan, mortality rates, and whether or not the employee has dependents covered under the plan.
 You’ll also have to pay your benefits administrator fees to assist you with the buyout.
 The savings you’ll attain (which are unknown) have to be less than the costs associated with the buyout for it to be worth it.

 As the name alludes to, the program is voluntary.
 An employer cannot force retirees to accept a buyout.
-There’s no guarantee retirees will accept the buyout offer in great numbers.
+There are no guarantee retirees will accept the buyout offer in great numbers.
 In fact, the take-up rate for voluntary buyout programs hasn’t been spectacular.

-Prior to 2012, buyout program were a lot more attractive for retirees.
-Employer could pay out lump sums without withholding tax.
-However, starting in 2012, voluntary lump sum payments are to be reported on T4A slips and included as taxable income for retirees.
+Prior to 2012, the buyout program was a lot more attractive for retirees.
+An employer could pay out lump sums without withholding tax.
+However, starting in 2012, voluntary lump-sum payments are to be reported on T4A slips and included as taxable income for retirees.
 Depending on the size of the lump sum payment, it may push retirees into a higher marginal tax bracket and lead to a claw-back in means-tested benefits like Old Age Security and Guaranteed Income Supplement.

-If you’re currently outsourcing your health benefits administration to a third party provider like Sun Life or Great-West Life, it makes the most sense to initiate a discuss.
+If you’re currently outsourcing your health benefits administration to a third-party provider like Sun Life or Great-West Life, it makes the most sense to initiate a discussion.
 Your administrator can help break down the costs to see if it makes the most sense for your company’s balance sheet.